Maps

 type for the keys, any allowed V

-type for values and keep track of the number of items in the separate variable:
+type for the values, and keep track of the number of items in a separate variable:

-contract Iteration { // Persistent state variables counter: Int as uint32; // counter of map entries, serialized as a 32-bit unsigned record: map<Int, Address>; // Int to Address map
+contract Iteration { // Persistent state variables counter: Int as uint32; // Counter of map entries, serialized as a 32-bit unsigned integer record: map<Int, Address>; // Int to Address map

 // Constructor (initialization) function of the contract init() { self.counter = 0; // Setting the self.counter to 0 }

-// Internal message receiver, which responds to a String message "Add" receive("Add") { // Get the Context Struct let ctx: Context = context(); // Set the entry: counter Int as a key, ctx.sender Address as a value self.record.set(self.counter, ctx.sender); // Increase the counter self.counter += 1; }
+// Internal message receiver, which responds to a String message "Add" receive("Add") { // Get the Context struct let ctx: Context = context(); // Set the entry: counter Int as the key, ctx.sender Address as the value self.record.set(self.counter, ctx.sender); // Increase the counter self.counter += 1; }

-// Internal message receiver, which responds to a String message "Send" receive("Send") { // Loop until the value of self.counter (over all the self.record entries) let i: Int = 0; // declare usual i for loop iterations while (i < self.counter) { send(SendParameters{ bounce: false, // do not bounce back this message to: self.record.get(i)!!, // set the sender address, knowing that key i exists in the map value: ton("0.0000001"), // 100 nanoToncoins (nano-tons) mode: SendIgnoreErrors, // send ignoring errors in transaction, if any body: "SENDING".asComment() // String "SENDING" converted to a Cell as a message body }); i += 1; // don't forget to increase the i } }
+// Internal message receiver, which responds to a String message "Send" receive("Send") { // Loop until reaching the value of self.counter (over all the self.record entries) let i: Int = 0; // Declare i as usual for loop iterations while (i < self.counter) { send(SendParameters{ bounce: false, // Do not bounce back this message to: self.record.get(i)!!, // Set the sender address, knowing that key i exists in the map value: ton("0.0000001"), // 100 nanoToncoin (nano-tons) mode: SendIgnoreErrors, // Send ignoring any transaction errors body: "SENDING".asComment() // String "SENDING" converted to a Cell as a message body }); i += 1; // Don't forget to increase i } }

 // Getter function for obtaining the value of self.record get fun map(): map<Int, Address> { return self.record; }